-Because the immediate post-partum period is associated with an increased risk of thromboembolism, COC use should begin no sooner than the 28th postpartum day following either delivery in a nonlactating woman or second-trimester abortion.
+Since the immediate post-partum period is associated with an increased risk of thromboembolism, COCs should be started no earlier than the 28th postpartum day following either delivery in a nonlactating woman or or second-trimester abortion.

+b.
 Arterial thrombosis and thromboembolism

 The use of COCs increases the risk of arterial thrombotic and thromboembolic events.
-Reported events include myocardial infarction and cerebrovascular events (ischemic and hemorrhagic stroke, transient ischemic attack).
-For information on retinal vascular thrombosis, (see section 4.4 Special Warnings and Precautions for Use, Ocular lesions).
+Reported events include myocardial infarction and cerebrovascular events (ischemic and hemorrhagic stroke, transient ischaemic attack).
+For information on retinal vascular thrombosis, (See section 4.4 Special Warnings and Precautions for Use - ocular lesions).